green3g/esri-python-tools/README.md

  - Adds field `point_type` type `Text` which will either be value `START` or `END`
  - See http://pro.arcgis.com/en/pro-app/arcpy/classes/geometry.htm

+### Point Elevation Tool
+ - Extracts elevation values at points and calculates them to a field
+ - This may crash ArcMap with large data sets

 ## Scripts

 ### Calculate Dynamic Expression Related Records